 - Columns are now sortable, the default column by which the table is sorted is “Rule”, and not “Segment” as before.

 - Rules are now given legible names.

 - The title shows how many possible errors were found.

 - Four new rules were added: checking for numerical inconsistencies, checking if the number of tags in source and target is the same, checking if spaces around the tags in source and in target are used consistently, and checking if the order of tags is the same in source and in target.

 - Each rule can be enabled or disabled (all enabled by default).

 - Everything in the script is now localizable.
 Everything!
 (Well, except for source segments, maybe.)
 Here’s the proof, check this out:

 I want to thank Piotr Kulik for creating a wonderful spellchecking script, as much of its functionality was used here.
-The huge thanks also goes to Roman Mironov for faithfully being there to support my humble efforts in various ways.
+The huge thanks also goes to Roman Mironov and his translation agency Velior for faithfully being there to support my humble efforts in various ways.

 If you happen to have ideas for other checks, please let me know, either here in comments, or at OmegaT Scripts SF.net project’s tracker.